 Vic and Angelo’s Delray is an award-winning restaurant with killer Italian eats; the “smell is so delicious it oughta be illegal“.
 The complimentary bread alone is enough reason to visit.

-Vic and Angelo’s is slightly romantic, has professional waitstaff and serves mouth-watering Italian dishes, many classic plates and some with a noteworthy spin.
-The flavorful Orecchiette features fresh broccoli rabe and zesty fennel sausage while spaghetti lovers will want to sink their teeth into Spaghetti & Nonna’s Gigante Meatball with a decadent San Marzano tomato sauce.
+Vic and Angelo’s is slightly romantic, has professional waitstaff, and serves mouth-watering Italian dishes, many classic plates, and some with a unique spin.
+The flavorful Orecchiette features fresh broccoli rabe and zesty fennel sausage.
+At the same time, spaghetti lovers will want to sink their teeth into Spaghetti & Nonna’s Gigante Meatball with a decadent San Marzano tomato sauce.
 Yum!

 Boston’s on the Beach is another hot spot you won’t want to miss in Delray Beach.
 It is one of three properties owned by Ocean Properties Ltd. that bring seafood dishes to another level.
 Start your meal with the Onion Dip paired with homemade chips dusted with onion powder.
 It is addictive!

-For dinner, nothing beats a dish of Peel and Eat Shrimp or a Lobster Pot, perfectly steamed and accompanied by red bliss buttered potatoes and corn-on-the-cob.
-Don’t skip a fancy cocktail from the large drink menu; they are tasty!
+For dinner, nothing beats Boston on the Beach’s Peel and Eat Shrimp or a Lobster Pot, perfectly steamed and accompanied by red bliss buttered potatoes and corn-on-the-cob.
+Don’t skip a fancy cocktail from the drink menu; they are tasty!

-Two other great choices for food in Delray Beach are Taverna Opa (try the eggplant-layered Moussaka) and Rocco’s Tacos (for Austin Queso and sizzling carne molcajetes).
+Two other excellent food choices in Delray Beach are Taverna Opa (try the eggplant-layered Moussaka) and Rocco’s Tacos (for Austin Queso and sizzling Carne molcajetes).

 Sweet Treats of Delray Beach

 Sloan’s Ice Cream is a South Florida/Delray Beach staple.
-The sparkly decor, adorned with gaudy (but lovely) chandeliers makes you feel like royalty just walking in the door.
-Sloan’s isn’t only ice cream and everything that implies (think shakes, malts, sundaes, etc.), but also has a huge selection of various candy, and freshly-baked cookies.
+The sparkly decor, adorned with gaudy (but lovely) chandeliers, makes you feel like royalty just walking in the door.
+Sloan’s isn’t only ice cream and everything that implies (think shakes, malts, sundaes, etc.), but also has a massive selection of various candy, and freshly-baked cookies.
 Have a Coffee and Doughnuts scoop—you’ll thank me later.